DIAGNOSING, TREATING ENDOMETRIOSIS EARLIER CAN HELP

 MINIMALLY INVASIVE ENDOMETRIOSIS EXCISION (OR RESECTION) IS POSSIBLE

 It is now possible to get targeted treatment for endometriosis by a minimally invasive GYN surgical specialist.
 For decades, women who were diagnosed with endometriosis were subjected to many therapies that did not work, culminating in many unnecessary hysterectomies.
-The choice was either to suffer with the pain, take or have surgery that made carrying a baby impossible.
+The choice was either to suffer from the pain, take or have surgery that made carrying a baby impossible.
 And after the hysterectomy, many women still had pain from endometriosis because the underlying cause of the pain wasn’t removed.

 Minimally invasive endometriosis removal is an advanced surgical procedure that spares the uterus, which is important for young women who are still planning their futures.
 The minimally invasive GYN specialists at The Center for Innovative GYN Care developed DualPortGYN, a groundbreaking technique for endometriosis excision or resection (removal) that uses only 2 tiny incisions.
 There is virtually no scarring, as the incisions are cosmetically placed at the belly button and the bikini line.
 Lesions or endometriotic cysts are completely removed, leaving the uterus intact.